JackSzwergold/Writing/memories/Being Bullied About a Black and White TV.md

 “Hey, Jack…” he said, “Can I have a cookie?” he asked.

-I looked at my four Hydrox cookies and said, “Yeah, sure…” and gave him one of them
+I looked at my four Hydrox cookies and said, “Yeah, sure…” and gave him one of them.

 “Thanks…” he said as he pried the cookie open to lick the insides.
-“Ha!
+Other kids started to look at what was happening when Bruce suddenly said, “Hydrox?
+Ha!
 Ha!
 Your family can’t even afford Oreos!” he said loud enough for all to hear.

-I let it pass but looked all around to see other kids staring at me.
-Was I about to get into a fight?
-Who knows.
+I didn’t know what to say.
+I liked Hydrox cookies but I had no response to his reaction so I let it pass and kept on eating.
+I looked around and saw other kids staring at me.
+Was I about to get into a fight over cookies?
+Who knows

 “Hey…” Bruce said poking me in the shoulder again.
 “I hear your family only has a black and white TV.”
 He said and as I was about to say something, someone walked by and said, “What are you bugging him about?
 You dad had to sell your TV!
 You don't even have one!”